daniellkennett/WallstreetbetsAnalysis/README.md

 ![Top 30 Words](Images/download%20(1).png)

 Mentioned in the word cloud are: GME, AMC, NOK, and DOGE.
 These securities are Gamestop, AMC Theaters, Nokia, and DogeCoin respectivley.
-The behavior of these stocks clasiffies them as memestocks, or in the case of Dogecoin a meme cryptocurrency.
+The behavior of these stocks classifies them as memestocks, or in the case of Dogecoin a meme cryptocurrency.

 Compared to other popular securities such as Tesla, Bitcoin, Amazon, Microsoft and the S&P500 index fund; The four mentioned memestocks have more mentions.